megrao/Visualization-Checklist/README.md

 # Visualization Checklist

-## For Evaluation, please refer - Python code base cheat sheet - Updated version 3 and the checklist in pdf or doc format.

 The intial cheatsheet had all the codes but in the updated version, I have incorporated 27 different plots and their variations.
-Due to errors, I couldn't include them initially.
+Plot types and options are explained in the coding cheat sheet (updated version 3).
 Additionally, I have deleted Version 2 to avoid confusion.

 Please feel free to suggest any changes.
-Plot types and options are explained in the coding cheat sheet (updated version 3).

 Reference:
 	https://www.datarevelations.com/truthful-art.html